rodriguezfa/AdminLTE.NETCore/README.md

 Todo List:
 - Figure out how to execute js after loading a partial view. (done)
-- Clear previous "active" flag from 'treeview-menu' item
+- Clear previous "active" flag from 'treeview-menu' item (done)
-- Implement the rest of the controllers and actions for pages.
+- Implement the rest of the controllers and actions for pages (done)
+- Refactor code to clean up redundancies in Razor views
+- Figure out script loading/unload after partial views to avoid conflicts.
+- Fine tune the implementation.